 Graduate Certificate in Computational Life Sciences, Arizona State University (2020 – 2021)

-Bachelor of Arts in English (Creative Writing), Arizona State University, Barrett Honors College, Magna cum laude (2009 – 2013)
+Bachelor of Arts in English (Creative Writing), Arizona State University, Barrett Honors College (2009 – 2013)

 Publications